MrPrattASH/Game_Design_In_Construct_3/LG0_using_github/2_create_your_repo/README.md

 <img width="500" alt="Screen Shot 2022-11-21 at 15 44 35" src="https://user-images.githubusercontent.com/101632496/203083615-c6c0b231-a272-4e45-afa0-89f8d66af916.png">

 Further below, you will find the main file structure.
-This is what the folders look like on Github...
+This is what the folders look like on Github's remote server...

 <img width="500" alt="Screen Shot 2022-11-21 at 15 46 42" src="https://user-images.githubusercontent.com/101632496/203084115-06be594d-b75b-428e-9302-1be43728bc33.png">

-And if you have this repository added to your GitHub desktop app, this is what they would look like on your computer.
+## Local Version
+We've just examined the "remote" version of our Github repo.
+What does this repo look like if it were stored locally on your computer?
+(Git Repo's store a copy on your computer AND online).
+Look at the picture below.
 Notice that the file structure is the same, but one is an "online" version, and the next is your "offline" or "local" version.
 They look the same, eh?
 That's because what is on your computer is the same as what is on your online github repo.

 <img width="500" alt="Screen Shot 2022-11-21 at 15 47 47" src="https://user-images.githubusercontent.com/101632496/203084366-90546ddc-b81f-4684-ad78-1037897f7103.png">